-Grand Island man sentenced on meth distribution charge
+Grand Island man sentenced for meth distribution charge

 LINCOLN, Neb.
-(KSNB) - A Grand Island man is heading to federal prison for more than 11 years.
+(KSNB) - A Grand Island man is heading to federal prison for more than 15 years on a drug charge.

-U.S. Attorney Steven Russell announced in a release that 30-year-old Seth Hansen was sentenced to 140 months following his conviction for distribution of 50 grams or more of methamphetamine mixture.
+U.S. Attorney Steven Russell said in a release that 30-year-old Zakaria Hassan received a 188 months sentence following his conviction for distribution of 50 grams or more of actual methamphetamine.

-This case was investigated by the Grand Island Police Department and the Trident Drug Task Force, which is made up of officers from the Grand Island Police Department, Hall County Sheriff, Hastings Police Department, Adams County Sheriff, Kearney Police Department, Buffalo County Sheriff, Nebraska State Patrol, Homeland Security Investigations, and the Federal Bureau of Investigation.
+This case was investigated by the Lincoln Police Department, the Hall County Sheriff’s Office, and the Trident Drug Task Force, which is made up of officers from the Grand Island Police Department, Hall County Sheriff, Hastings Police Department, Adams County Sheriff, Kearney Police Department, Buffalo County Sheriff, Nebraska State Patrol, Homeland Security Investigations, and the Federal Bureau of Investigation.

 Copyright 2023 KSNB.
 All rights reserved.